SHORE EXCURSIONS CREDIT

 HIGHLIGHTS

-• Look for mountain goats, black bear and humpback whales along the way.
+• Look for wildlife such as mountain goats, beavers and porcupine.

 HELPFUL HINTS